Texas Mutual dividends

 What if I misplace or accidentally discard my check?

 Texas Mutual can reissue dividend checks.
 Call our Information Services Center at (800) 859-5995 for more information.

 Are dividends tax exempt?

 In most cases, dividends are tax exempt, but employers should consult their tax professional.

 Is the dividend program guaranteed every year?

 Dividends are based on performance and therefore are not guaranteed.
 Texas Mutual has, however, distributed dividends for 20 consecutive years.

 Agents across Texas leverage our dividend programs to attract and retain customers.
 Through our individual, early qualifier and safety group dividends, policyholders from all types of industries can take advantage of the fact that when you connect them with Texas Mutual, they become a policyholder owner that has the ability to reap the rewards of our financial success.

 Texas Mutual offers free materials to help you market dividends among your clients and potential clients.
-Take a look at the resources below that can help you use Texas Mutual dividends as a marketing tool and help you and your clients understand the program:
+Take a look at The Dividend Difference.
+This fact sheet can help you use Texas Mutual dividends as a marketing tool and help you and your clients understand the program.